After Hours Clinical Nursing Coordinator (Predominately working afternoons) - District-wide

 About the role

-Key accountabilities of this role include but are not limited to as follows:
+Key accountabilities of this role include but are not limited to the following:

 About Southern DHB